-RADIO AND TELEVISION PERFORMANCE (3 Cr) (3:0)
+RADIO AND TELEVISION PERFORMANCE (3 Cr) (2:2)

-This course introduces students to the equipment and processes used to perform on radio and television.
-Through broadcasting facilities at SCCC, students will learn basic skills to perform as announcers, radio newscasters, on air DJs, TV news and sports reporters, and voiceover specialists.
+This course introduces students to the equipment and process used to perform on radio and television.
+Through broadcasting facilities at SCCC, students will learn basic skills to perform as announcers, radio newscasters, on air DJ's, TV news and sports reporters, and voiceover specialists.